Ralph Lauren opts for minimalism for his latest fashion show, with muted tones and a more intimate setting - ExBulletin

 Ralph Lauren opts for minimalism for his latest fashion show, with muted tones and a more intimate setting

-NEW YORK — Ralph Lauren has been known for many big fashion shows over the years: taking over Central Park for a lavish birthday celebration, for example, or staging a show amid his stunning collection of classic cars.
+NEW YORK (AP) Ralph Lauren has been known for many years fashion show over the years: take over Central Park for a sumptuous birthday party, for example, or to organize a parade amid his breathtaking collection of classic cars.

 But for his Fall/Holiday 2024 collection, he decided to go at least minimal, minimal in terms of Ralph Lauren.
 That meant an intimate show Monday evening in a (relatively) small design studio in his New York offices, inspired by his first women's fashion show in 1972, where he presented his products to editors and friends in his own office .